My Site Has No Styles and Looks Broken

 ERR_INSECURE_RESPONSE in the bottom panel:

-Resolve: Talk to your CDN provider and see if they can enable HTTPS for your CDN assets.
+How to fix: Talk to your CDN provider and see if they can enable HTTPS for your CDN assets.
 If they don’t, you will need to disable your CDN in WP Rocket.

 Some security plugins place an .htaccess file in some of the folders on your server.
 This can prevent minfication working correctly, thereby blocking access to some of your files.